Percy Metcalfe

-Percy Metcalfe, CVO, RDI (14 January 1895 Wakefield – 9 October 1970 Fulham Hospital, Hammersmith, London), (often spelled Metcalf without "e") was an English artist, sculptor and designer.
+Percy Metcalfe, CVO, RDI (14 January 1895 – 9 October 1970) was an English artist, sculptor and designer.
 He is recognised mostly for his coin designs and his contribution to the Ashtead Pottery Collection.

 Early life

 He was born on 14 January 1895 and died on 9 October 1970 in Fulham, London.
 Metcalfe joined the Leeds School of Art in 1910 as a general artist.
 He moved to sculpting and designing objects as an art form at the Royal College of Art in London.
 Here he was influenced by Francis Derwent Wood whom he worked with and was mentored by.